expofx/nim/README.md

 - Mex function (and XOR and mex equivalence fxn)
 - Calculating Sprague-Grundy values for Nim and Wythoff's Nim
 - Encoding XOR and Fibonnaci sequence/Golden ratio using Nim winning positions
-- `nimrod.py` optimal strategy agent vs human player
+- Bot (optimal strategy) and Q learning
+- `play.py` for playing with bot, Q-learning agent, or human

 2-heap Nim: